Withdrawal and Refunds

 If you withdraw from your program after the tenth day of classes, the fees for the semester are non-refundable and you are responsible for any outstanding fees for the semester.
 You will be refunded tuition that you have pre-paid for any subsequent semesters.
 In rare circumstances, the College will allow students to withdraw after the relevant deadline and receive either a partial refund or withdrawal without academic penalty.
 Contact the Enrolment Services Office at 416-289-5300 for details.
 You must submit a Withdrawal Form, a one-to-two page letter of explanation and any supporting documentation (e.g. a doctor’s note if you were ill).

-A refund cheque will be mailed if you paid by cash, cheque or debit.
 If you paid by credit card, the refund will be issued to the credit card.
 Please allow a minimum of two weeks for processing, however longer waits may be experienced during peak processing periods.

 OSAP – Refunds for students on OSAP must be returned to the National Student Loan Service Centre on your behalf and will be used to reduce your OSAP debt.
 Apprentices should note that in some cases withdrawal with a partial refund may only occur prior to the third class.